paulo1410/curso-de-flask/README.md

-# curso-de-flask
+# Flask REST API
-Repositório do curso de REST API with Flask and Pyhton
+REST API with Flask and Pyhton

+# Installation
 ```
 pip install Flask
 python app.py
 ```
+## Implementation

+This project is implemented using Flask, and is a REST API for a store

 ## Enjoy!